6.4.1.40 Outcomes of reconciliation

 - Rate 3: $10,000 (annual entitlement following re-reconciliation, excluding supplements).

-As Bob's Rate 3 amount is less than his Rate 2 amount, he will have a debt of $3,000.
-However, it is worth noting that Bob's annual entitlement after re-reconciliation is still greater than what he received during the year.
-Had Bob simply lodged his tax return late, rather than advising that he was not required to lodge in the intervening period, he would only have been entitled to $9,000.
+As Bob's Rate 3 amount is less than their Rate 2 amount, they will have a debt of $3,000.
+However, it is worth noting that Bob's annual entitlement after re-reconciliation is still greater than what they received during the year.
+Had Bob simply lodged their income tax return late, rather than advising that they were not required to lodge in the intervening period, they would only have been entitled to $9,000.

 Act reference: FA(Admin)Act section 28 Variation of instalment and past period entitlement determinations where income tax return not lodged, section 32A FTB Part A supplement and FTB Part B supplement to be disregarded unless and until individual has satisfied the FTB reconciliation conditions, section 32C Relevant reconciliation time-first individual must lodge tax return, section 32J Relevant reconciliation time-individual not required to lodge an income tax return, section 107 Date of effect of certain decisions made under section 105 in relation to FTB by instalment